therealozp/class-notes/comp arch/6 great ideas.md

 ## abstractions (layers of representation/interpretation)
-helps us deal with complexity by abstracting away lower details.
+helps us deal with complexity by abstracting away lower-level details.
 #### instruction set architecture
 - the hardware/software interface.
 - includes critical components for a machine to work correctly, such as **instructions** and **IO devices**.